( education / news / rss ) The package could help theatres, museums and music venues stay afloat during the pandemic

 ( life / health / mental ) What happens in your brain when you get mad, and how to control itI love this!
 Especially after my last post.

 "By using one of his strategies, projecting peace, you can activate a different set of mirror neurons and begin to defuse the other's anger.
-You can get them to mirror your calm instead of you mirroring their anger.
-A good exam ... read more
+You c ... read more

-( life / people ) Funny how the day after commenting on Facebook (see below) about driving past a local rich neighborhood, this morning in that same neighborhood I ticked off the driver behind me by having the gall to use a turn lane properly.
-You do realize you're not ... read more
+( life / health / mental ) - Funny how the day after commenting on Facebook (see below) about driving past a local rich neighborhood, this morning in that same neighborhood I ticked off the driver behind me by having the gall to ... read more

 ( life / money / employment ) Feels like the first day back at school after summer vacation, except in this case it's not even summer yet and I'll be starting a new job, not school, today.
 I hope it lasts longer than the last few jobs!
 I have had a string of incredible bad luck over the past decade through no fault of my own, I swear. :)I guess it started with that l... read more

 ( life / health / insurance ) This is the second denial in as many days.
 Yesterday it was the life insurance company.
 Today, I got one of those job application denial emails: